Immigration & Visas, Money

-UMA for 2024 was published on January 9 at a rate of $108.57 pesos.
+UMA for 2025 was published on January 9, 2025 at a rate of $113.14 pesos.

 For decades, official fees, fines and other calculations (including ‘economic’ solvency’ calculations for legal residency) in Mexico were based on a multiple of ‘daily minimum wage’ (Salarios Minimos).

-UMA replacing ‘Minimum Wage’ for official calculations
+UMA replaced ‘Minimum Wage’ for official calculations

-In 2016, the Mexican government began to decouple the official ‘daily minimum wage’ from all types of official calculations, and introduced a new measure, known as Unidad de Medida y Actualización, more commonly referred to by its initials, UMA.
+In 2016, the Mexican government began to decouple the official ‘daily minimum wage’ from all types of official calculations, and introduced a new measure, known as Unidad de Medida y Actualización, more commonly referred to by its acronym, UMA.

 The UMA has enabled the country’s daily minimum salary to be increased significantly without the corresponding punitive rises in public charges and fees.
 Mexico’s daily minimum wage has been increased by inflation-busting rises year-on-year since 2017, but UMA has risen much less—in line with official inflation.